If you’re interested in joining Redline, but have lingering questions, check out our frequently asked questions.

 How does the training work?

 Training at Redline is primarily group based training.
 There is the regular, ongoing Police Fitness Training (PFT) classes which can be joined at any time.
-The PFT classes consist of the Redlining Training classes and PARE/POPAT Training (PPT) classes.
+The PFT classes consist of the Redlining Training classes, PARE/POPAT Training (PPT) classes, and boxing classes.
 You can read more about the classes here.

-There is also the 6 PAT Training program, a small group program (max 6) designed for the beginner and/or people unfamiliar with the tests.
-For more info and dates for the next set of 6 PAT training, check it out here.
+There is also the Intro to Test Training (IT3) Program, a 3 session private training program designed for the beginner and/or people unfamiliar with the tests.
+For more info on the program, check it out here.

 Do I need a membership to join the training classes?

 You don’t need to be a Redline member to join the classes.
 Being a member has it’s perks though, such as access to the member’s only practice tests, unlimited PFT classes, and member only rates for workshops.

 If you wish to do drop-in only, you can sign up for a training class here and click on the class you wish to register for.

 I’d like to join the classes regularly, but I’m unable to commit to a membership, and I don’t want to pay a drop-in fee every time.
 Is there another option?

 Yes, for those with irregular or hectic schedules, there is also a 10 Class Punch Pass option for $270.
 The classes must be used within 3 month.